Proximal mediation analysis: Discussion

 \section{Discussion}

-In this work, we have provided three proximal identification results for natural direct and indirect effects, and have also derived the efficient influence function for the mediation functional under a nonparametric model.
-The efficient influence function involves four separate confounding bridge functions.
-When parametric working models are used for these confounding bridge functionals, the resulting estimators of natural (in)direct effects are multiply robust.

-There are many interesting areas for future work.
-One would be the development of flexible machine learning methods for estimating the confounding bridge functions.
-An advantage of doubly/multiply robust methods combined with cross-fitting is that data-adaptive methods can be used to estimate nuisance parameters, yet their potentially slow rates of convergence are not necessarily inherited by the estimator of the target parameter \citep{van_der_laan_cross-validated_2011,chernozhukov2018double}.
-A complication in the proximal learning framework is that the nuisances are defined as the solutions to integral equations.
-Progress in this direction (in the context of reproducing kernel Hilbert spaces) is described in \citet{ghassami2021minimax} and \citet{kallus2021causal}.
-It would thus be useful to extend the work of \citet{ghassami2021minimax} for nonparametric estimation of bridge functions in proximal mediation analysis.
-Another avenue for future work would be to extend the results of identification and estimation to more general path-specific effects \citep{avin2005identifiability,shpitser2013counterfactual}, which are relevant in particular in settings when confounders of the mediator-outcome relationship are effected by the exposure.
+An advantage of doubly/multiply robust methods, used in combination with cross-fitting, is that data-adaptive methods can be used to estimate nuisance parameters, yet their potentially slow rates of convergence are not necessarily inherited by the estimator of the target parameter \citep{chernozhukov2018double}.
+A complication in proximal learning is that the nuisances are defined as the solutions to integral equations.
+Progress in this direction is described in \citet{ghassami2022minimax} and \citet{kallus2021causal}; it would thus be useful to extend these ideas to mediation analysis.
+Another avenue for future work would be to extend the results of identification and estimation to more general path-specific effects \citep{avin2005identifiability,shpitser2013counterfactual}, which are relevant in particular in settings when confounders of the mediator-outcome relationship are affected by the exposure.
+In such cases the cross-world assumption fails to hold, and standard natural effects are no longer identified.
+Finally, an important topic more generally in proximal learning is the development of sensitivity analysis methods.
+A simple way to check how sensitive results are to categorisation of the $Z$ and $W$ proxies is to permute the labels.
+The development of more advanced tools to assess deviations from specific key assumptions (e.g. the exclusion restrictions involving the proxies) is left to future work.
+Under the failure of certain assumptions, methods for \textit{partial identification} such as nonparametric bounds may also be useful \citep{robins1989analysis,manski1990nonparametric}.